 Assessment of Patient Satisfaction, Outcomes and Waiting Times in Women Who Present to the Early Pregnancy Assessment Clinic. $20,250 (WF)

 Children’s Hospital Research Institute of Manitoba (CHRIM)

 In 2008 the Manitoba Medical Service Foundation (MMSF) and the Children's Hospital Research Institute of Manitoba1 (CHRIM) agreed to collaborate to forward health-related research in Manitoba.
-This partnership proudly continues and since 2009 the MMSF and CHRIM have co-funded thirteen operating grants totalling $341,500.
+This partnership proudly continues and since 2009 the MMSF and CHRIM have co-funded sixteen operating grants totalling $341,500.

 1On January 6, 2015 Dr. Terry Klassen and Lawrence Prout, CEO & President of the Children’s Hospital Foundation of Manitoba announced a name change for the Foundation’s research facility.
 The facility, formerly the Manitoba Institute of Child Health, will now be known as the Children’s Hospital Research Institute of Manitoba.

 Human Milk Composition and Early Childhood Overweight. $10,750 (MMSF) $10,750 (CHRIM)